dikehprosper/core/README.md

 # Job Board Frontend

-An interactive job board web application for job seekers built with React.
+A fast starter kit for authentication and user management, built with React.
+This APP is designed for developers who want to quickly set up a secure frontend without writing everything from scratch.
+Just clone, install, and add your own features!

 ## Features